sofer/stuff/nodedb.md

 # Using databases with Node.js

 There are a lot of databases to choose from and there are a lot of choices about how to connect to them.
 Whichever database you use, you will need some sort of library to get data to and from your data store.
+If you are getting to know a database for the first time, then just using a simple client librray makes sense.
+However, if you want to use a library that maps to the data structures in your code, then you might want to look at using an object-relational mapper.
+The other alternative is to just use a database with data structures that closely match the data structures in your code (like Redis).

 ### A client library